alexTheSwEngineer/chaos-mocks/README.md

 # Mutation testing extensions

 This is a very tiny framework that reduces the number of false positive unit tests.
-It will run a combination of provided mutations on a tests and expect it to fail.
+It will run a combination of provided mutations on tests and expect it to fail.

 * What is the problem being solved (why bother with this?????)
 * How to use this
 * Minimal example
 * Advanced setup FAQ and tricks
-* When to use it or not.
+* When to use it or not

 # What is the problem being solved: